Best Local Wines in Alsace

+Enjoy some superb food and wine on our Alsace bike tours.
 Famous for its Rieslings as well as its Kronenbourg and Meteor beers, both accompany the traditional choucroute à L’Alsacienne dish, a plate laden with meat and sauerkraut.
 Another local favourite is Flammekueche made with sour cream, mushrooms and local ham.

 Besides Riesling, Alsace produces a variety of whites including Pinot Blanc, Pinot Gris, Gewurztraminer, Crémant d’Alsace, a sparkling wine that is the fastest growing AOC in Alsace.
 There is no better place to taste these whites than in a traditionally Alsatian winstub.
 Originally, growers would sell off surplus wine here.

 Enjoy cycling along pretty lanes that meander from one vineyard to another, taking in some of the most exceptional gastronomy in all of France.

 Britain's original ski travel agency and tailor-made ski tour operator, Ski Solutions has been arranging ski holidays for over 30 years across Europe and North America.
 The Ski Solutions team are all skiing experts, and their knowledge and passion for the mountains will ensure you experience a truly memorable ski holiday.Visit website